What is Azure SQL Database?

-Dynamic scalability is different from autoscale.
-Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling without downtime.
-The single database option supports manual dynamic scalability, but not autoscale.
+Dynamic scaling is different from autoscaling.
+Autoscaling is when a service scales automatically based on criteria, whereas dynamic scaling allows for manual scaling without downtime.
+The single database option supports manual dynamic scaling, but not autoscale.
 For a more automatic experience, consider these alternatives:

-- Use the serverless tier, which does provide autoscale.
+- Use the serverless tier, which does provide autoscaling.

 - Use scripts to schedule or automate scalability for a single database.
 For an example, see Use PowerShell to monitor and scale a single database.